4 Ethics

 Stapel has admitted that when he first began fabricating data, he would make small tweaks to a few data points (Stapel 2012).
 Changing a single number here and there would turn a flat study into an impressive one.
 Having achieved comfortable success (and having aroused little suspicion from journal editors and others in the scientific community), Stapel eventually began creating entire data sets and passing them off as his own.
 Several colleagues began to grow skeptical of his overwhelming success, however, and brought their concerns to the Psychology Department at Tilburg University.
 By the time the investigation of his work concluded, 58 of Stapel’s papers were retracted, meaning that the publishing journal withdrew the paper after discovering that its contents were invalid.

-As scientists, we not only have a responsibility to participants, we are also responsible for what we do with our data and for the kinds of conclusions we draw.
-Cases like Stapel’s (see Accident Report) seem stunning, but they are part of a continuum.
-Codes of professional ethics for organizations like the American Psychological Association encourage researchers to take care in the management and analysis of their data so as to avoid errors and misstatements (Association 2022).
+As scientists, we not only have a responsibility to participants; we are also responsible for what we do with our data and for the kinds of conclusions we draw.
+Cases like Stapel’s (see the accident report above) seem stunning, but they are part of a continuum.
+Codes of professional ethics for organizations like the American Psychological Association encourage researchers to take care in the management and analysis of their data so as to avoid errors and misstatements (American Psychological Association 2017).

 Importantly, researchers don’t have an obligation to publish everything they do.
 Publishing in the peer-reviewed literature is difficult and time-consuming.
 There are plenty of reasons not to publish an experimental finding!
 For example, there’s no reason to publish a result if you believe it is truly uninformative because of a confound in the experimental design.
-You also aren’t typically committing an ethical violation if you decide to quit your job in research and so you don’t publish a study from your dissertation.3 The primary ethical issue arises when you use the result of a study – and how it relates to your own beliefs or to a threshold like \(p<.05\) – to decide whether to publish it or not.
+You also aren’t typically committing an ethical violation if you decide to quit your job in research and so you don’t publish a study from your dissertation.4 The primary ethical issue arises when you use the result of a study—and how it relates to your own beliefs or to a threshold like \(p < 0.05\)—to decide whether to publish it or not.

-Further, professional ethics dictate that published contributions to the literature be original.
+Further, professional ethics dictates that published contributions to the literature be original.
 In general, the text of a paper must not be plagiarized (copied) from the text of other reports whether by you or by another author without attribution.
 Copying from others outside of a direct, attributed quotation is obviously an ethical violation because it leads to credit for text being given to you rather than the true author.
-But self-plagiarism is also not acceptable – it is a violation to receive credit multiple times for the same product.4
+But self-plagiarism is also not acceptable—it is a violation to receive credit multiple times for the same product.5

 If the products of science aren’t open, it is very hard to be a scientist by Merton’s definition.
 To contribute to the communal good, papers need to be openly available.
 And to be subject to skeptical inquiry, experimental materials, research data, analytic code, and software must be all available so that analytic calculations can be verified and experiments can be reproduced.
 Otherwise, you have to accept arguments on authority rather than by virtue of the materials and data.

-Openness is not only definitionally part of the scientific enterprise, it’s also good for science and individual scientists (Gorgolewski and Poldrack 2016).
-Open access publications are cited more (Eysenbach 2006; Gargouri et al. 2010).
+Openness is not only definitionally part of the scientific enterprise; it’s also good for science and individual scientists (Gorgolewski and Poldrack 2016).
+Publications that are open access are cited more (Eysenbach 2006; Gargouri et al. 2010).
 Open data also increases the potential for citation and reuse, and maximizes the chances that errors are found and corrected.

 How should these duties be balanced against researchers’ other responsibilities?
 For example, how should we balance the benefit of data sharing against the commitment to preserve participant privacy?
 And, since transparency policies also carry costs in terms of time and effort, how should researchers consider those costs against other obligations?

 First, open practices should be a default in cases where risks and costs are limited.
 For example, the vast majority of journals allow authors to post accepted manuscripts in their un-typeset form to an open repository.
-This route to “green” open access is easy, cost free, and – because it comes only after articles are accepted for publication – confers essentially no risks of scooping.
+This route to “green” open access is easy, cost free, and—because it comes only after articles are accepted for publication—confers essentially no risks of scooping.
 As a second example, the vast majority of analytic code can be posted as an explicit record of exactly how analyses were conducted, even if posting data is sometimes more complicated due to privacy restrictions.
-These kinds of “incentive compatible” actions towards openness can bring researchers much of the way to a fully transparent workflow, and there is no excuse not to take them.
+These kinds of “incentive-compatible” actions toward openness can bring researchers much of the way to a fully transparent workflow, and there is no excuse not to take them.

-Finally, given the ethical imperative towards openness, institutions like funders, journals, and societies need to use their role to promote open practices and to mitigate potential negatives (Nosek et al. 2015).
-Scholarly societies have an important role to play in educating scientists about the benefits of openness and providing resources to steer their members towards best practices for sharing their publication and other research products.
+Finally, given the ethical imperative toward openness, institutions like funders, journals, and societies need to use their role to promote open practices and to mitigate potential negatives (Nosek et al. 2015).
+Scholarly societies have an important role to play in educating scientists about the benefits of openness and providing resources to steer their members toward best practices for sharing their publication and other research products.
 Similarly, journals can set good defaults, for example by requiring data and code sharing except in cases where a strong justification is given.
-Funders of research can – and increasingly, do – signal their interest in openness through data sharing mandates.
+Funders of research can—and increasingly do—signal their interest in openness through data sharing mandates.

 4.5 Chapter summary: Ethics